Vickers Wellington, Roscommon, March 1943

 to have remains of wreck collected and brought to Athlone.

 The aircraft involved in the crash was a Vickers Wellington Mark III bomber.
 It carried the Air Ministry serial number X3563, along with the markings of 427 Squadron, Royal Canadian Air Force, in this case the letters ZL and T. ZL was the code for 427 Squadron and T was the individual letter assigned to the aircraft at that time.
-This contemporary 1942 specification sheet comes from the archives of Flight magazine and provides a basic impression of the aircraft.
+This contemporary 1942 recognition sheet comes from the archives of Flight magazine and provides a basic impression of the aircraft.
 At this stage of the war, the Wellington was being steadily removed from front line Bomber Command use, being replaced by the larger four engine Halifax and Lancaster.

 Telegrams in the service file of Malcolm B Summers indicate